gchenfc/gerrysworld2/_blog/2024-07-25_latex_table_colorizer/index.md

 How many times have you seen a table in a scientific paper that has so many numbers it's impossible to tell at a glance which method is best?

-I usually write python code to add colorizing commands but this time I decided to use ChatGPT to write some javascript code hosted on my website so that I don't have to re-write the python code every time.
+I usually write python code to add "heatmap"-style colorizing commands but this time I decided to use ChatGPT to write some javascript code hosted on my website so that I don't have to re-write the python code every time.

 Compare for example the following before/after: